loicttn/sol-delegate-patterns/README.md

 The upgradeable proxy pattern is an extension of the proxy pattern that allows to upgrade the implementation address of the proxy.
 This is managed by a dedicated `admin` address.

 => See [UpgradeableProxy.sol](./contracts/UpgradeableProxy.sol) for the implementation.

+## 3. TransparentUpgradeableProxy

+The issue with the UpgradeableProxy is that if the admin functions are also declared on the implementation contract (like the `upgradeTo` function).
+This creates ambiguity on which contract should be called when calling these functions.

+To solve this, we can use the TransparentUpgradeableProxy pattern.
+This pattern only forwards calls to the implementation contract if msg.sender is not the registered admin address.
+This way, the admin functions are always called on the proxy contract.

+=> See [TransparentUpgradeableProxy.sol](./contracts/TransparentUpgradeableProxy.sol) for the implementation.